 It might not fit under the Christmas tree but an eglu cube makes a brilliant gift!

-This entry was posted in Uncategorized on November 27th, 2009 by admin
+This entry was posted in Pets on November 27th, 2009 by admin

 There are still two days to go until the weekend so we thought we’d send you a midweek newsletter to cheer you all up.
 With lots of weird and wonderful news, a fun new competition for you to enter and another tasty recipe from Tom you should be smiling by the end of it.
 So enjoy!

 Our Halloween was made even more spooktacular this year by your entries to the Pumpkin Carving Competition.
 Our judges were eggstremely impressed with your efforts and it was a tough decision to choose a winner.
 However, after hours of frighteningly fiendish deliberation they concluded that Sarah Bryan should be crowned Princess Pumpkin 2009.
 Although her imaginative design of a fox would be enough to frighten the feathers off most chickens, you can see from the picture that Sarah’s silkie hen has grown quite fond of the pumpkin.